 Jerry Ballard & Associates, Inc. is an award-winning, top-producing, online-based North Carolina Insurance Agency that has attained the Blue Cross Blue Shield NC President's Club Status for excellence since its inception.
 At NC Health Plans, we offer a variety of insurance products, focusing primarily on the North Carolina health insurance and Medicare markets.
 Our goal is to provide the highest level of service to our customers while offering the convenience of handling your health insurance needs from the comfort of your own home.
 A leader in the industry, Jerry Ballard has been the #1 top producing independent insurance agent for Blue Cross Blue Shield of North Carolina in individual sales for 10 consecutive years.
-In August 2014, Jerry was inducted into the Blue Cross Blue Shield of NC Hall of Fame and he has successfully built a team of qualified, professional Agents dedicated to providing exemplary service to both new and existing customers.
+In August 2014, Jerry was inducted in the Blue Cross Blue Shield of NC Hall of Fame and he has successfully built a team of qualified, professional Agents dedicated to providing exemplary service to both new and existing customers.
 Not only does our Agency offer outstanding service, we also provide the technological sophistication you need to obtain quick and accurate information via our website, www.nchealthplans.com.
 In this ever-changing health insurance market, it is more important than ever to have a knowledgeable and professional advocate to help you navigate your insurance needs.
 At Jerry Ballard & Associates, Inc. we make it our priority to offer you both quality products and personal service.

 NC Health Plans offers Blue Cross® and Blue Shield® of North Carolina health insurance plans both on and off the Health Insurance Exchange/Marketplace, Medicare Supplement plans, Group Health Insurance and Dental plans for all ages.